It's hard to imagine a more grounding and restorative activity than spending time in nature, disconnecting from our daily routines.

 -

-Bring along a journal and a pen, and take time each day to write about your experiences, thoughts, and feelings.
+Bring a journal and a pen, and take time each day to write about your experiences, thoughts, and feelings.
 If nothing comes to mind, start with simple observations ("I see a bird," "The sun feels warm").
 Journaling is a powerful tool for processing experiences and emotions.

 -